nkboland/NBPictureMaskField/README.md

 #### Other Examples

-    [(###)]###-####   Phone number with optional area code Yes, No           Has two possible values: "Yes", or "No" &*@               First letters is converted to uppercase as desired ;&##              An ampersand followed by two digits {+,-}*#[.]*#      Start with either + or -, followed by a number of digits, with optionally a dot somewhere
+    [(###)]###-####   Phone number with optional area code Yes,No            Has two possible values: "Yes", or "No" &*@               First letters is converted to uppercase as desired ;&##              An ampersand followed by two digits {+,-}*#[.]*#      Start with either + or -, followed by a number of digits, with optionally a dot somewhere